Genie (feral child): Impact

-Genie is one of the best-known case studies of language acquisition in a child with delayed linguistic development outside of studies on deaf children.
-Curtiss argued that, even if humans possess the innate ability to acquire language, Genie demonstrated the necessity of early language stimulation in the left hemisphere of the brain to start.
-Since she never fully acquired grammar, Curtiss submitted that her provided evidence for a weaker variation of the critical period hypothesis.
+Genie is one of the best-known case studies of delayed language acquisition in a child outside of studies on deaf children.
+Susan Curtiss argued that, even if humans possess the innate ability to acquire language, Genie demonstrated the necessity of early language stimulation in the left hemisphere of the brain to start.
+Since she never fully acquired grammar, Curtiss submitted that she provided evidence for a weaker variation of the critical period hypothesis.
 Her nonverbal skills were exceptionally good, which demonstrated that even nonverbal communication was fundamentally different from language.
 Because her language acquisition occurred in the right hemisphere of her brain, its course also aided linguists in refining existing hypotheses on the capacity for right-hemisphere language acquisition in people after the critical period.

-Since the publication of Curtiss' findings, her arguments have become widely accepted in the field of linguistics.
+Since the publication of Curtiss's findings, her arguments have become widely accepted in the field of linguistics.
 Many linguistics books have used Genie's case study as an example to illustrate principles of language acquisition, frequently citing it as support of Chomsky's hypothesis of language being innate to humans and of a modified version of Lenneberg's critical period hypothesis, and her work with Genie provided the impetus for several additional case studies.
-In addition, the disparity between Curtiss' pre- and post-1977 analyses of Genie's language has sparked debate among other linguists regarding how much grammar she acquired and whether she could have acquired more.
-As of 2015, no one directly involved in her case has responded to this controversy.
+In addition, the disparity between Curtiss's pre- and post-1977 analyses of Genie's language has sparked debate among other linguists regarding how much grammar she acquired and whether she could have acquired more.
+No one directly involved in her case has responded to this controversy.

 The study of Genie's brain aided scientists in refining several existing hypotheses regarding brain lateralization, especially its effect on language development.
 In particular, the disparity between Genie's linguistic abilities and her competence in other aspects of human development strongly suggested there was a separation of cognition and language acquisition, a new concept at the time.
 The unevenness of her ability to learn right-hemisphere versus left-hemisphere tasks gave the scientists valuable information about the manner in which certain brain functions develop, as well as the way lateralization affects a person's ability to improve upon them.
 Genie's difficulty with certain tasks which had been described as predominantly controlled in the right hemisphere also gave neuroscientists more insight into the processes controlling these functions.